v8/v8.dev/src/blog/understanding-ecmascript-part-1.md

 > 2. `ReturnIfAbrupt(obj)`
 > 3. `Bar(obj)`.
 (If we’re still here, `obj` is the value extracted from the Completion Record.)

 And now [the question mark](https://tc39.es/ecma262/#sec-returnifabrupt-shorthands) comes into play: `?
 Foo()` is equivalent to `ReturnIfAbrupt(Foo())`.
-Using a shorthand is practical, so that we don't need to write the error handling code explicitly each time.
+Using a shorthand is practical: we don’t need to write the error handling code explicitly each time.

 Similarly, `Let val be !
 Foo()` is equivalent to: